Working in Canada: what is meant by levels A, B, C, D and 0?

 Express Entry

-The Express Entry programme (one of the permanent residency programmes for immigrants anywhere in Canada EXCEPT Quebec) bases its selection on so-called skilled jobs (level A, B and 0 of the NOC).
-The 3 types of Express Entry (federal skilled workers, Canadian experience class and skilled trades) only take into account experience gained in jobs at level A, B or 0 of the NOC.
+The Express Entry programme (one of the permanent residency programmes for immigrants anywhere in Canada EXCEPT Quebec) bases its selection on so-called skilled jobs (TEER 0, 1, 2 or 3 of the NOC).
+The three types of Express Entry (federal skilled workers, Canadian experience class and skilled trades) only take into account experience gained in jobs from these categories of the NOC.

 The Quebec Experience Program – skilled workers (first possible step towards permanent residence via Quebec)

 The Quebec Experience Program (QEP) for temporary skilled workers is one of the ways to obtain a Quebec Selection Certificate (French: CSQ) – an essential step for anyone wishing to immigrate to Quebec (before moving on to the federal stage).
 There are also other programmes that allow you to access the CSQ.
-Since the 22nd of July, 2020, the QEP for temporary skilled workers is based on having worked in a job at level A, B or 0 of the NOC for 24 months within the 36 months preceding the application.
+The QEP for temporary skilled workers is based on having worked in a job at TEER 0, 1, 2 or 3 of the NOC for 24 months within the 36 months preceding the application.

 To find out more: the QEP.